The-Mag-Pie/FindMyPhone/README.md

 3. Build package in Tizen Studio and install it on Wearable device
 4. Enjoy
 # IMPORTANT!
-As the app uses the alarm channel, you can't have it muted.
+As the app uses the alarm audio channel, you can't have it muted.